Updated

 mixed-breed dog practicing gentle tug rules

-Session length5 to 8 minutes
+Turn length5 to 8 minutes

 Gentle Tug Rules should feel like a small shared joke between you and your dog.
 Keep the mood light, reward the little tries, and stop before anyone gets frustrated.